turingschool/backend-curriculum-site/module4/evaluations/mid-sprint_evaluation.markdown

 ---
 layout: page
-title: Mid-Sprint Evaluation
+title: End of Sprint Evaluation
 ---

-On the middle Thursday of each sprint we'll use the below rubric to evaluate and give feedback on your project progress.
+On Thursday of each sprint, we'll use this rubric to evaluate and give feedback on your project progress.

 ### 1. Project Management

-* 4: Team is using a project management tool and updating their progress daily.
+* 4: Tracker also documents feature related discussions
-* 3: Team is using a project management tool to keep their project organized.
+* 3: Team is using well formatted user stories and moving cards through each status in realtime
-* 2: Team is using a project management tool but didn't update the progress frequently.
+* 2: Team has used Tracker as a respository of information
-* 1: Team failed to use a project management tool to track its progress.
+* 1: Tracker shows little to no use

 ### 2. Completion & Pace